 Rubio Leguía Normand is a respected member of the Peruvian legal market.
-It is predominantly known for its mining practice, which is complemented by sound environmental and administrative law advice.
-Labour and tax are well consolidated, and the firm’s position in project finance and banking is constantly growing.
-Perhaps less visible on big transactions is the firm’s M&A practice, but it is increasing its visibility.
+Its mining practice packs a punch and is complemented by sound environmental and administrative law advice.
+Labour and tax are consolidated, and the firm’s position in financing transactions is constantly growing.

-Rubio Leguía has undergone internal changes in recent years where the older generation has handed over the helm to younger partner talent.
+In management, Rubio Leguía has undergone internal changes in recent years where the older generation has handed the helm over to younger partner talent.
 The result is a firm that is modern, proactive and business-orientated.
 The younger partnership also values work-life balance and flexitime, and there are measures in place to promote that, meaning lawyers can come early and leave early.
-The proactiveness is also seen in the diversity field: about a third of the firm’s current partners are women, which is significantly above this market’s average.
-Meanwhile, the firm has a committee tasked with constantly looking for ways to improve the internal work culture.
+The proactiveness is also seen in the diversity field: nearly a third of the firm’s current partners are women, which is significantly above this market’s average.

 The firm’s modernity is seen in other areas too.
-Clear compensation systems and career tracks are in place, while Rubio Leguía fully moved its system to the cloud in early 2020 and changed its entire documentation software.
-These changes have enabled a more collaborative environment, both internally and with clients, and made processes more efficient, reports the leadership.
+Clear compensation systems and career tracks are in place, while Rubio Leguía has fully moved its system to the cloud and changed its entire documentation software.
+These changes have enabled a more collaborative environment, internally and with clients, and made processes more efficient.

 Clients working with the firm are clearly happy with what they get.
 Several in-house counsel praise Rubio Leguía’s lawyers for their quick responses, practical advice, accuracy and experience.